 Exercise

 Regular exercise is undoubtedly part of a healthy lifestyle, and research shows that movement has incredible benefits for lowering blood pressure.
-A 2016 study showed that blood pressure was reduced immediately following exercise, with a greater reduction in “physically active individuals who were not yet medicated.
+A review of other research in the area by Brown and co-workers concluded that:

-Exercise may help strengthen the heart, reduce the force on the arteries, and over time could help blood flow more efficiently around the body.
-Lowering blood pressure levels may also reduce the risk of full-scale hypertension and heart-related conditions.
+In addition to reducing blood pressure, exercise may also help strengthen the heart, reducing forces on the arteries, which over time can help blood flow more efficiently around the body.
+These combined effects can diminishthe risk of full-scale hypertension and heart-related conditions in later life.

-Frequently drinking alcohol in more than moderate amounts can have detrimental impacts on your overall health, including raising blood pressure above normal levels.
-Alcohol also reduces the effectiveness of blood pressure medication and is linked to increased weight gain-another cause of elevated blood pressure.
+Frequently drinking alcohol in more than moderate amounts can have detrimental impacts on overall health, including raising blood pressure above normal levels.
+Alcohol can also reduce the effectiveness of antihypertensive medication, is linked to weight gain, and can increase risk of certain cancers, heart disease, liver disease and brain damage.

 Manage Stress

 Life can be stressful.
 Work, family commitments, and broader societal changes can all contribute to stress, leading to elevated blood pressure.
-Not only is reducing stress a good idea for your mental health, it also benefits your physical health and blood pressure.
+Not only is reducing stress a good idea for mental health, it can also benefit physical health, including blood pressure.

-The avenues to reducing stress vary depending on the individual.
-Some people find that relaxing activities such as meditation or reading help them reduce stress, while others prefer engaging in physical activity.
-Stress-reducing methods you could try include:
+The avenues to a less stressfull life vary depending on the individual.
+Some people find that relaxing activities such as meditation or reading help them, while others prefer engaging in physical activity.
+Some tried-and-tested stress-reducing methods include:

 - Listening to music